gregartist/ga-basic-slider/README.md

 </p>
 ```

 Custom indicators can also **link to a page instead of animating the slider**.
-Do do this use the `data-ga-bs-bypass-url` attribute.
+To do this use the `data-ga-bs-bypass-url` attribute.

 ```html
 <span data-ga-bs-bypass-url="http://www.any-url.com">Custom Indicator 2</span>